ome/omero-figure/docs/figure_file_format.rst

 JSON format
 -----------

-The JSON data format consists of a single object that represents the figure and contains a list of 'panels'.
+The JSON data format consists of a single object that represents the figure and contains a list of ``panels``.
 There are a number of versions of the format, with minor differences between them.
 If you open an older version in the OMERO.figure app, it will handle the update and the file will be saved using the latest version.